-The Mining Safety and Health Administration carries out annual inspections for health and safety compliance.
+The Mine Safety and Health Administration carries out annual inspections for health and safety compliance.
 Underground mines are inspected four times a year while surface mines have two annual inspections.
 Mines with higher levels of explosive or toxic gases will likely face more inspections and MSHA also conducts inspections as a response to any complaints of hazardous conditions.

 The MSHA inspector will tour through the mine and look to see it is following all required safety policies and has the appropriate documentation on hand.
 Inspectors will look at the fire safety of a mine, the electrical safety, and how the safety of vehicle operators is being addressed.
 It will be important for mine operators to be prepared for an inspection and review safety practices periodically.